S$ 200 Find Cheap Flights from Melbourne Airport (Tullamarine) to Southeast Asia

 The average price of all round-trip flights from Melbourne Airport to Southeast Asia clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Southeast Asia on a Sunday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Tuesday is the most expensive day to fly from Melbourne Airport (Tullamarine) to Southeast Asia.
-For your return ticket, we recommend flying on a Monday and avoiding Tuesdays for the best deals.
+On the other hand, Monday is the most expensive day to fly from Melbourne Airport (Tullamarine) to Southeast Asia.
+For your return ticket, we recommend flying on a Monday and avoiding Fridays for the best deals.

 How far in advance should I book a flight from Melbourne Airport to Southeast Asia?